shrishti076/shrishti076/README.md

 - 👋 Hi, I’m @Shrishti076
-- 👀 I’m interested in web development, Go and UXD
+- 👀 I’m leaning and working with Golang, Docker and Kubernetes
-- 🌱 I’m currently learning JS and Go
+- 🌱 Started my Opensource jouney and world love to explore new opportunities
-- 💞️ I’m looking to collaborate on projects related to JS and Go
+- 💞️ Looking to collaborate on projects
 - 📫 Reach me on shrishtishreya23@gmail.com

 <!---